NCEAS/metacat/helm/README.md

 ## Persistence

 The Metacat image stores the Metacat data and configurations at the `/var/metacat` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.
+With the default setup in values.yaml, a persistent volume will be auto-provisioned automatically.
+If you want to have the application use a specific directory on the host machine, for example, see the documentation in the [admin/pv-hostpath.yaml](./admin/pv-hostpath.yaml) file